-- 19.1 Appeals against oral or written warnings will be heard by the Assistant Assessor. - 19.2 Appeals against a final written warning will be heard by the Assessor. - 19.3 However the same person who chaired the disciplinary hearing should not hear the appeal.
+- 19.1 Appeals against oral or written warnings for employees below the level of Assistant Assessor will be heard by the Assistant Assessor or Assessor. - 19.2 Appeals against a final written warnings for employees below the level of Assistant Assessor will be heard by the Assessor. - 19.3 However the same person who chaired the disciplinary hearing should not hear the appeal.